huseyinyilmaz/placebo/doc/index.rst

            self.assertEqual(movie, None)

+In first method, we directly used the placebo object.
+In the second method we changed the status of the object to 500 and tested the error case.
+Notice how logic for mocking the endpoint and test is seperated.

 As a matter of fact, placebo object is not only usefull for testing.
-You can add the decorator your views and develop your application against your test data.
+Since main interface is a decorator pattern,  you can use it on your any function you want, like views in your web application.

 INSTALLATION
 ============